bsc-pm/ovni/doc/emulation/nanos6.md

     body" subsystem only when the task has not called any other instrumented subsystem in Nanos6.
 Tasks will continue to be in the running state until paused or finished.

+## Limitations

+The task for clause is partially supported, as currently the emulator uses a simplified tasking model where a task can only be executed by one thread, and only once.
+However, the Nanos6 runtime can run the body of a single task multiple times by varying the arguments with the task for clause, which breaks the emulation model.

+The task for is currently only shown in the subsystem view, but it doesn't appear as running any task in the the other views.